Tatra chamois: Population and distribution

-The Tatra chamois live in all parts of the Tatras: West Tatras (Slovakia and Poland) and Eastern Tatras, which consist of the High Tatras (Slovakia and Poland) and the Belianske Tatras (Slovakia), all protected by national parks in both countries.
+The Tatra chamois live in all parts of the Tatras: in the Western Tatras (Slovakia and Poland) and in the Eastern Tatras, the latter consisting the High Tatras (Slovakia and Poland) and the Belianske Tatras (Slovakia), all protected by national parks in both countries.
+Joint Slovak-Polish monitoring of the chamois population has been carried out continuously since 1959.

-The population has undergone several troughs and peaks in known history, with the most noticeable troughs occurring during both world wars.
+The population has undergone several troughs and peaks, with the most noticeable troughs occurring during both world wars.
 The largest population in the 20th century was recorded in the year 1964, when as much as 940 individuals were counted in the Slovak region of the Tatras.
 Subsequently, the population declined steadily to the lowest recorded numbers in history at the end of the century.
 During the years 1999-2000 numbers dropped below 200 individuals, which is considered a critical population size for the long-term survival of the subspecies.

 A 5-year programme to save the Tatra chamois started in 2001, focusing on preserving its environment - especially during the mating season - by strict regulation of tourism and suppression of poaching.
-The population started to recover, and after some 10 years it even reached its highest numbers in recorded history.

-As of 2006, the Slovak Tatra National Park was home to 371 chamois, of which 72 were lambs, and the Polish Tatra National Park was home to 117 chamois, of which 27 were lambs.
+The population started to recover, and by 2006, the Slovak Tatra National Park was home to 371 chamois, of which 72 were lambs, and the Polish Tatra National Park was home to 117 chamois, of which 27 were lambs.
 As of 2010, a population recovered to 841 chamois, of which 74 were lambs, 699 (57 lambs) in Slovakia and 142 (17 lambs) in Poland, which is near the peak of 1964.
 The highest ever population was recorded in 2018, when 1,431 individuals were counted in Tatras.
+After that the population began to decline, and this trend became more pronounced from 2023.